 This depends on where in the country you’re planning to go.
 But, if you’re planning to travel to Spain and stop at more than one destination around the country, we have some great recommendations:

-- A heavy-duty winter jacket travel – if you’re planning to spend a lot of time outdoors in Northern Spain, it’s best to stay snug and warm.
+- A heavy-duty winter jacket travel – if you’re planning to spend a lot of time outdoors in northern Spain, it’s best to stay snug and warm.

 - Camera – this one is an all-season suggestion!
-Spain is a stunning country, and beautifully unspoiled for a European destination.
+Spain is a stunning country and beautifully unspoiled for a European destination.
 You’ll want to capture it all.

 Most Spanish families celebrate Christmas Eve and then join a special midnight mass.
 Join them for a very different experience of Spain.
-Or just enjoy the Spanish Christmas treats that are only available at this time of year, like turron nougat.
+Or just enjoy the Spanish Christmas treats only available at this time of year, like turron nougat.

-It’s a chilly time of year, but festive and joyous.
+It’s a chilly time of year but festive and joyous.
 A beautiful time to visit these Spanish places.

-Conclusion on the Best Places to Visit in Spain in December
+Conclusion on the Best Places to Visit in Spain in December & Beyond

 So, go beyond the usual tourist destinations, and explore these unique places to see in Spain in winter.